Influence of protostellar outflows on star and protoplanetary disk formation in a massive star-forming clump: Results

 \section{Results}

 Let us introduce our two models: \nmhds and \nmhdj.
 Both are computed according to the methods described in Appendix~\ref{sec:methods}.
 For \nmhdj, we included the protostellar outflows as described in Appendix~\ref{sec:outflows_methods}, while \nmhds is computed without outflows.
 We display the evolution of our models in terms of star formation efficiency (SFE), which is the ratio of the mass of formed sink over the initial clump mass.
 Our models are presented up to SFE=0.1, which corresponds to 100 $M_{\odot}$ that have been accreted within sink particles.
-As a supplementary material, we show the SFE as a function of time for both models in Appendix~\ref{appendixA}.
+As a supplementary material, we show the evolution of the SFE against time for both models in Fig.~\ref{fig:SFE}.
+We clearly see that outflows are slowing down star formation as they provide an additional source of mechanical support against the collapse increasing the time reach a given SFE by about $\sim 15-20~\%$.